VPN FOR WHAT

 Is PPTP safe?

 PPTP can provide fast speed but not top-notch security.
 Hackers can easily break its encryption with today’s sophisticated tools.
-However, its security has been breached in the past by NSA when it cracked the PPTP encrypted tunnel back in the 90s.
+However, the NSA breached its security in the 1990s when it cracked the PPTP encrypted tunnel.

 PPTP uses MPPE (Microsoft Point-to-Point Encryption) and keys up to 128 bits.
 This type of encryption is inferior to AES 256-bit and ChaCha20, which are offered by modern VPN protocols.
-PPTP can be used on any device and platform but using it can put your online security at risk.
+PPTP can be used on any device and platform, but it can also risk your online security.

 Is PPTP fast?

 PPTP is one of the fastest VPN protocols on the market due to its low encryption level.
-However, using it to bypass restricted content or torrenting is not recommended due to online security risks.
+However, due to online security risks, it is not recommended to use it to bypass restricted content or torrenting.

 What is PPTP ideal for?

-Commercial VPNs do not offer PPTP and have been retired by Microsoft.
+Commercial VPNs do not offer PPTP and Microsoft has also retired it.
 PPTP VPN protocol does not offer high-level data encryption and is useless for online security.
 I won’t recommend using this VPN protocol for anything.

 6- SSTP